springone-tour-2021/lab-workshop-3/workshop/content/exercises/E-01-content.md

 ## Deploying

-Argo CD is busy polling the ops repo, so as soon as it detects the new commit created by the `update tag` workflow, it will apply the updated yaml to the cluster.
+Argo CD is busy polling the ops repo, so as soon as it detects the new commit created by the `update tag` workflow, it will apply the updated YAML to the cluster.

 Argo CD is pretty fast—and you configured it to auto-sync—so you may not catch it saying it's out-of-sync, but you can check the cluster to see the age of the various resources.
 ```execute-1
 kubectl get all
 ```

-Once Argo CD reapplies the yaml, you should see the age of the `cat-service` pods reset.
+Once Argo CD reapplies the YAML, you should see the age of the `cat-service` pods reset.

 If you did the optional exercise of creating a production application in Argo CD, you'll see the prod deployment updated as well.